 2023.09.29 Crayfish2

-Led by the Wildwood Trust, the Saving Devon’s Native Crayfish project is the latest project to step up white-clawed crayfish (WCC) conservation efforts in Devon.
+Led by Wildwood Trust, the Saving Devon’s Native Crayfish project is the latest project to step up white-clawed crayfish (WCC) conservation efforts in Devon.

 Following a successful trial period in early 2023 (funded by Devon Community Foundation), Natural England funding is enabling Wildwood Trust Devon to expand the crayfish hatchery facilities to accommodate native crayfish from across Devon and Somerset.